UH Hilo Campus Security Policies and Procedures

 Each year an email notification is made to all faculty, staff, and enrolled students, that provides the web site to access this report.
 The email notice will include the statement that copies of the report are available at Campus Security, Room 104, Auxiliary Services Building, or by calling (808) 974-7911.

-The following statement regarding the availability of the Annual Security Report is incorporated into all catalogs, course schedules, job announcements and applications, specific publications to the public, and specific types of publications used to solicit recruitment of faculty, staff, and students: The University of Hawaii at Hilo’s (UHH) Annual Campus Security Report includes statistics for the previous three years concerning reported crimes that occurred on-campus; in certain off-campus buildings or property owned or controlled by the University of Hawaii at Hilo; and on public property within, or immediately adjacent to and accessible from, the campus.
+The following statement regarding the availability of the Annual Security Report is incorporated into all catalogs, course schedules, job announcements and applications, specific publications to the public, and specific types of publications used to solicit recruitment of faculty, staff, and students: The University of Hawaiʻi at Hilo’s (UH Hilo) Annual Campus Security Report includes statistics for the previous three years concerning reported crimes that occurred on-campus; in certain off-campus buildings or property owned or controlled by the University of Hawaiʻi at Hilo; and on public property within, or immediately adjacent to and accessible from, the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
-You can obtain a copy of this report by contacting UHH Campus Security, 808-974-7911, located in Room 104 of the Auxiliary Services Building, or by accessing the following web site: http://hilo.hawaii.edu/auxsvc/security/documents/2011crimereport.pdf.
+You can obtain a copy of this report by contacting UH Hilo Campus Security, (808) 974-7911, located in Room 104 of the Auxiliary Services Building.

 Security and Access